-ATMs are found around Djemaa El Fna in the medina and along Ave Mohammed V in the ville nouvelle.
+ATMs can be found around Djemaa El Fna in the medina and along Ave Mohammed V in the Ville Nouvelle.

-- On Sundays, ATMs on Rue Bab Agnaou (near Djemaa El Fna) and in Rahba Kedima often run out of funds.
-Try ATMs on Rue Fatima Zohra near Bab Ksour, or in the ville nouvelle.
+On Sundays, ATMs on Rue Bab Agnaou (near Djemaa El Fna) and in Rahba Kedima often run out of cash.
+Try ATMs on Rue Fatima Zohra near Bab Ksour, or in the Ville Nouvelle.

 The medina souqs are still very much a cash society.
 Only larger shops will accept credit and debit cards.